hzhangg/HR-Chatbot/README.md

 - C, 4 Years
 - Python, 5 Years

+## Lookup Definitions
+We offer users the utility to lookup definitions of a word.
+This is useful incase the user is confused about a job posting term and wants to become informed.

+We format a user's inputted word into the correct url format.
+Afterwards, we send the HTTP request to 'https://www.dictionaryapi.com/api/v3/references/collegiate/json/' for the lookup.

 ## Resume Management
 Users may create, view, and adjust their resume throughout the course of the program.